In This Article

 These geometric looking wall panels are also quite traditional.
 In fact, we see several examples of board and batten wall panelling designs in early-20th-century homes in Europe.
 The technique essentially binds the boards together next to each other.
 In turn, the ‘batten’ hides the ridge joints of the boards.
 However, the battens are also used for purely decorative purposes sometimes.

 This technique is excellent for creating accent walls.
 Similarly, if you feel your home is missing texture, this is a great way to add some.
-Check out how our designers effectively used this style of wall panels in this stunning home.

 5. Raised and Flat Wall Panels